 Yes, you can travel to Canada if your PR application was approved on March 18.
-Immigration, Refugees and Citizenship Canada (IRCC) states that you can travel to Canada if your Permanent Resident application was approved on or before March 18, 2020.
+Immigration, Refugees, and Citizenship Canada (IRCC) state that you can travel to Canada if your Permanent Resident (PR) application was approved on or before March 18, 2020.

 However, you may not be able to travel if your country has travel or border restrictions.
 And many airports may not be open.
-Or airlines may not be flying.
-So international travel may be difficult.
-And It’s important to know what travel restrictions are in place in your home country and Canada.
+Or airlines may not be flying, so travel may be difficult.
+And, it’s important to know what travel restrictions are in place in your home country and Canada.
 This will help you to avoid or limit changes to your travel plans to Canada.

 If Your PR Application Was Approved Before March 18

 IRCC introduced travel restrictions because of COVID-19.
 However, there are some exceptions to the restrictions and you can enter Canada if:

 - Your PR application was approved on or before March 18, 2020, but you have not yet traveled to Canada

 - You are an international student with a valid study permit or were approved for a study permit on or before March 18, 2020.

 - You are a temporary foreign worker or seasonal agricultural worker.

 If your PR application was approved before March 18, you can enter Canada for several reasons.
 For example, you may have made plans to settle in Canada before the travel restrictions.
 In addition, entrance to Canada: